JimmyVanHout/bird_id/README.md

 # Bird ID

-A Python-based library to identify bird species from the Caltech-UCSD Birds 200 dataset using either a simple, custom convolutional neural network (CNN) or one of several CNN models (ResNet50, Xception, or VGG16) that has been pretrained on ImageNet and can optionally be fine-tuned by the program.
-Utilizes the Keras and Tensorflow libraries.
+A Python-based library to identify bird species from the [Caltech-UCSD Birds 200](https://vision.cornell.edu/se3/caltech-ucsd-birds-200/) dataset using either a simple, custom convolutional neural network (CNN) or one of several CNN models ([ResNet50](https://arxiv.org/abs/1512.03385), [Xception](https://arxiv.org/abs/1610.02357), or [VGG16](https://arxiv.org/abs/1409.1556)) that has been pretrained on [ImageNet](https://www.image-net.org/) and can optionally be fine-tuned by the training program.
+Utilizes the [Keras](https://keras.io/) and [TensorFlow](https://www.tensorflow.org/) libraries.

 ## Installation and Setup